Social Icons

 Directed by Bobby Farrelly and Peter Farrelly | Animation: Tom Sito and Piet Kroon

-This animation and live-action mix was not a big hit back then neither was it a crowd puller at the box office too as it did not making enough money to pull back its budget.
-This is the only take of this movie there is, and this take for me is good enough family fun.
+This animation and live-action mix wasn’t a big hit back then, nor was it a crowd-puller at the box office, as it didn’t make enough money to cover its budget.
+This is the only version of the movie, and for me, it’s good enough family fun.

-Seeing it again nineteen years after, I still feel it is a nice movie to get you to think about your health, while entertaining you along the way.
+Seeing it again nineteen years later, I still feel it’s a nice movie that makes you think about your health, while entertaining you along the way.

-With wonderful voice acting, placed right beside nice acting of a jerk by Bill Murray (playing Frank in this movie), the movie takes place half the time inside Frank and the other half outside him.
-The live action happens outside with Bill Murray and the animation shows us what is going inside, with nice voice casting.
+With wonderful voice acting paired with Bill Murray’s performance as the jerk Frank, the movie takes place half the time inside Frank and the other half outside him.
+The live-action happens outside, with Bill Murray, and the animation shows us what’s going on inside, with great voice casting.
 The animation here is average, but it does the job.

-We get to see how the things he does on the outside affect him on the inside and how the things happening inside of him affect the outside.
-The focus of this movie is one of Frank’s white blood cell called Osmosis Jones and his partner a flu drug named Drix.
+We get to see how the things Frank does on the outside affect him on the inside, and how what’s happening inside him affects the outside.
+The focus of the movie is on Frank’s white blood cell, Osmosis Jones, and his partner, a flu drug named Drix.

-Frank is not a healthy individual, he eats what he likes, his house is a mess and he is like a toddler who puts anything into his mouth without thinking of where it came from.
-Frank ate an egg that no one in their right mind could eat and in doing so ingested a rogue virus, named Thrax.
+Frank is not a healthy individual—he eats whatever he likes, his house is a mess, and he’s like a toddler who puts anything into his mouth without thinking about where it came from.
+Frank eats an egg that no one in their right mind would eat and, in doing so, ingests a rogue virus named Thrax.

-When he spots Thrax he goes after him, but he is alone on this battle as his impulsive actions are making it hard to get everyone onboard his mission.
+When he spots Thrax, he goes after him, but he’s alone in this battle, as his impulsive actions make it hard to get everyone on board with his mission.

-I seem to enjoy this movie every time I see it, I can understand that this is not meant to be one of those box office blow out, but I guess this is what Disney watched to know what they should not do to make sure that the Pixar/Disney movie, Inside Out was a box office hit.
+I seem to enjoy this movie every time I see it.
+I understand that it wasn’t meant to be one of those box-office blowouts, but I guess this is what Disney watched to figure out what they should not do to make sure Pixar’s Inside Out was a box-office hit.

 Spenser Confidential (2020)